WHAT IS THE LAB?

 THE LAB NETWORK

-The Lab Network is the national head office for The Lab, providing essential behind-the-scenes support to help local Lab groups deliver this valuable social, gaming, and technology mentoring program to autistic young people in their communities.
-We work closely with coordinators, mentors, and partner organisations across Australia to ensure each local Lab has the resources, guidance, and tools they need to thrive.
+The Lab Network is the national hub supporting local Lab groups across Australia to deliver our social, gaming, and technology mentoring programs for autistic young people.
+We work closely with coordinators, mentors, and partners to provide the resources, training, and guidance each Lab needs to thrive.

 The Lab Network Board